Dectinc/cookiecutter-tornado/README.md

     $ fab devserver

-This will tell Tornado to start the applicaton with the default port 8888.
+This will tell Tornado to start the application with the default port 8888.
 If you want to use another port, just type:

     $ fab devserver:port=8000